fnproject/ext-statsapi/README.md

 * The `failed` element is an array of objects.
 Each object contains a single observation of the `fn_api_failed` counter metric at a specific time.
 This is a count of failed (or timed out) function calls since the server was started.
 If there were no failures the array may be empty.
 * The `durations` element is an array of objects.
-Each object contains a single calculated value of the rolling mean `fn_span_agent_submit` histogram metric, where the rolling mean is calculated over a period of one minute.
+Each object contains a single calculated value of the rolling mean `fn_span_agent_submit_duration_seconds` histogram metric, where the rolling mean is calculated over a period of one minute.

 ## Design notes